 Relative Performance analysis is extremely important, but it’s not done in a vacuum.
 There are other considerations.

 When deciding whether to buy (or sell) a stock, investors should also examine both the fundamentals of the company and the technical health of the stock.
-There are dozens of technical indicators you can look at, but many of them will confuse rather than enlighten.
+There are dozens of technical indicators you can look at, but it’s important not to fall victim to “paralysis by analysis” by using too many indicators or studies at once.
 Keeping it simple by studying the price, volume and moving averages will capture the real picture of the stock’s supply and demand relationship.

 Interpreting Relative Performance lines is as much an art as it is a science.
 But to any serious investor, it’s worth the effort.
 It gives you the conviction to stay with a stock rather than sell for a quick profit.
 It helps you identify the strongest stocks in both weak and strong markets.
 And it gives you advance notice that a stock is weakening.